 The Corps commits to avoiding, minimizing or mitigating for adverse effects.
 All practicable means to avoid or minimize environmental effects were incorporated into the Preferred Alternative.
-A Monitoring Plan has been developed for the field test in Appendix C. Interagency workshops to facilitate discussion of field test performance relative to the achievement of field test goals and objectives are planned to be conducted.
-Field Test operations updates and action items will be discussed on a weekly basis between water managers from the Corps and SFWMD, as well as ENP when needed, to provide collective interpretation of results and evaluate implementation of field test operations relative to the goals, objectives, and Corps, SFWMD, and ENP water managers will meet monthly to discuss the constraints. collected data and the results of preliminary analyses, as well as system conditions and field test operations; additional technical staff from these agencies who are involved in the monitoring and data assessment efforts will also participate in the monthly coordination meetings, as needed.
-Results from these weekly and monthly coordination meetings, including preliminary recommendations from water managers to incrementally modify the operational strategy (within the covered NEPA EA scope), will be further discussed with the project delivery team (PDT) during regularly-scheduled interagency meetings to occur four times per year.
-PDT meetings will also include updates from the water quality and ecological monitoring sub-teams.
+A Monitoring Plan has been developed for the field test in Appendix C. Interagency workshops to facilitate discussion of field test performance relative to the achievement of field test goals and objectives are planned to be conducted approximately four times per year.
+Where possible, these workshops will be scheduled and incorporated as part of other pre-established interagency technical meetings.
 Additional meetings (i.e. WCA 3 Periodic Scientist Calls as discussed within the ERTP Final EIS (USACE 2011b)) and/or workshops may be conducted in support of the field test on an as-needed basis based upon ongoing or anticipated conditions within WCAs, ENP, and/or the SDCS.